Wrestlemania 34: Who Deserves A Spot On The Card At Next Year’s Big Show?

 Charlotte Flair vs. Ronda Rousey

 Over on the women’s side of things, former UFC star Ronda Rousey has long been rumored to have her eyes on a career in wrestling.
 She appeared at Wrestlemania 31 a few years back, in something of a cameo, where she showed Stephanie McMcMahon who’s boss.
-And Brock Lesnar’s manager Paul Heyman is on the record as saying that Rousey and wrestling are a “natural fit.”
+Moreover, Brock Lesnar’s manager Paul Heyman is on the record as saying that Rousey and wrestling are a “natural fit.”

 ALL DAY LONG • ALL DAY STRONG @RondaRousey | @ArmbarNation @ReebokWomen #TBT VIDEO via @SELFmagazine https://t.co/2cnaIJXTcp pic.twitter.com/zOz2WSsibp